Yuketsu/SJFluidSegmentedControl/README.md

 ## Author

-This library has been adapted for Swift 3.0+ by **Sasho Jadrovski**, [http://jadrovski.com](http://jadrovski.com).
-The original creators are [LunApps](https://lunapps.com), as stated above.

-This library has been adapted for Swift 4.2 by Iurii Lebedev, http://devlebedev.com.
+This library has been adapted for Swift 4.2 by **Iurii Lebedev**, http://devlebedev.com.
 The original creators are LunApps, as stated above.
+Adapted for Swift 3.0+ by **Sasho Jadrovski**, [http://jadrovski.com](http://jadrovski.com)

 ## License